vaadin/vaadin-grid/vaadin-components-package/README.md

  $ bower install --save vaadin-components
  ```

- This will download Vaadin Components and its dependencies to the `bower_components` folder inside your project's folder.
+ This will download Vaadin Components and its dependencies to the `bower_components` folder inside your project’s folder.

 - ##### CDN